ogrecio/RanFog/README.md

 -*How can Ranfog distinguish between categorical and continuous features?*

 Ranfog treat all covariates as continuos.
 It subsequently split the node based on the mean value of the selected covariate.
 If the user is interested on treating a feature as a categorical, this feature must be codified as a dummy variable instead.
 For instance, for a feature with 3 levels (A, B, C), substitute it for 3 dummy variables with possible values either 0 or 1.
 Each new variable represents a level of the feature.
 This is:

 A record with a value "level A" in the factor is codified as 1 0 0.

 A record with a value "level B" in the factor is codified as 0 1 0.

 A record with a value "level C" in the factor is codified as 0 0 1.

--*How can I optimized the number of trees*
+-*How can I optimized the number of trees?*

 The number of trees to convergence can be monitorized in the Trees.txt file.
 The algorithm is supposed to converge once the loss function reaches a plateau.
 If a testing set is used, the user can monitorize the accumulated loss function in the testing set from the Trees.test file.